Shopify Fees (2018) - A Guide to Shopify Pricing...Which Shopify Plan is Best?

 Gift cards - as you might expect - allow your customers to purchase a gift for someone from your store, whilst leaving the actual product selection up to the recipient.

 With 'Basic Shopify', you’re more or less limited to being able to view a simple dashboard containing basic site traffic and sales reports.
 Upgrading to the 'Shopify' plan however gives you access to a wider range of detailed summaries, including

 Abandoned cart recovery

 The inclusion of abandoned cart recovery in the 'Shopify' plan is another very strong incentive for choosing it over 'Basic Shopify'.

-Abandoned cart recovery allows you to automatically send an email to site visitors who add a product to their cart, get to the checkout and then leave your store without completing the purchase.
+Abandoned cart recovery allows you to identify site visitors who add a product to their cart, get to the checkout and then leave your store without completing the purchase.
+You can either choose to use Shopify's abandoned cart saver manually (i.e., send the visitor in question an email yourself) or automatically (where Shopify sends an email to the potential customer after every abandoned cart).
+I suspect most users will plump for the automatic option, due to the time-saving implications.

 Lower transaction and credit card fees